 Everyone wants to go to Hogwarts.
 And now you can.
 Head to Alnwick Castle in Northumberland for some of the stunning exterior imagery.
 This beautiful castle was only used for iconic shots, such as Harry’s broomstick flying lessons.
-Nearby holiday homes, The Coast House and Fairspring Mill, have plenty of room for the whole family on your enchanting getaway.
+Nearby holiday home, The Coast House, has plenty of room for the whole family on your enchanting getaway.

 For even more Hogwarts fun, you can see a 1:24 scale model of Hogwarts Castle at the Warner Bros Studio Tour in Watford.
 This miniature marvel was used for more exterior footage and aerial shots of the school.

 Keep an eye out for Nearly Headless Nick when you take a trip to Gloucester Cathedral in Gloucestershire.
 This was one of 5 locations used to make Hogwarts seem like a real school for witches and wizards.
 You can take dedicated tours when you visit the church and find out fun filming facts.
 Did you know that they had to cover the halos of figures in stained glass windows with coloured paper?
 You’ll find out even more with a tour guide to lead the way.

 Want to make the most of your stay in Gloucestershire?
 Foxcote Grange is a stunning property just a few miles from the Cathedral, so you can see the sights from your own magical surroundings.